 Cons: you look mean, people might be afraid to tell you if there’s food in your teeth, and sometimes you frighten yourself when faced with your reflection.

-Although most of us have learned to cope with our RBF, according to a recent article by the New York Post, more and more women are choosing to get surgery to cure them of it.
-The Post cites a plastic surgeon named Dr. David Shafer as saying that this is a common request – women wanting to get procedures done that will make their relaxed face look less “mad.”
+Although most of us have learned to cope with our RBF, according to the New York Post, more and more women are choosing to get surgery to cure them of it.
+Plastic surgeon Dr. David Shafer says that this is a common request – women wanting to get procedures done that will make their relaxed face look less “mad.”